Create a keyfile encrypted ZFS volume in Ubuntu 22.04

 (Updated 2024): Edit the systemd configuration for zfs-mount to ensure that the zfs volume will unlock on boot and persist the configuration across system updates/upgrades.
 My 'original' version below just performs a raw-edit of the systemd service... and I found that I regularly had to go back in and 're-edit' the service configuration, which is non-optimal...

-• sudo systemd edit zfs-mount
+• sudo systemctl edit zfs-mount

 • Add this line to the configuration: